 EFF-6: Departure delay

 This is a time metric (Xue, 2020) equal to the time duration from the planned departure time until the actual departure time of the aircraft.
 The metric is measured in seconds.
 In the ideal case, the aircraft is departing at the planned time and the metric is equal to 0 seconds.
-Departure delay shows how long the aircraft has the wait until it can start its flight and it is caused by high aircraft capacity in the airspace, departure sequencing, or flight regulations.
+Departure delay shows how long the aircraft has to wait until it can start its flight and it is caused by high aircraft capacity in the airspace, departure sequencing, or flight regulations.
+The equation for calculating this metric per aircraft is presented below.